Imamzadeh

+Descendant

-Firstly, it means an immediate descendant of a Shi'i Imam.
-The term is also used in Urdu and Azeri.
+An imamzadeh is an immediate descendant of a Shi'i Imam.
+The term is also used in Hindi, Urdu, Punjabi and Azeri.
 Imamzadeh means "offspring" or descendant of an imam.
 There are many different ways of spelling the word in English, such as imamzada, imamzadah and emamzadah.
 Imamzadeh are basically the Syed's or Syeda's as they have descended from the Imams.
 Imamzadehs are also sayyids, though not all sayyids are considered imamzadehs.

 There are many important imamzadehs.
 Two of these are Fātimah bint Mūsā, the sister of Imam Ali al-Ridha, the eighth Twelver Imam, and Zaynab bint Ali, daughter of Ali, considered by Shi'i Muslims to be the first Imam and by Sunni Muslims as the fourth Rashid.
 Imamzadehs are not traditionally women.

+Shrine tomb

-Secondly, imamzadeh is a term for a shrine-tomb of the descendants of Imams, who are directly related to Muhammad.
-These shrines are only for the descendants of Imams and they are not for the Imams themselves.
-These shrine-tombs are used as centers of Shi'i devotion and pilgrimages.
+Imamzadeh is also a term for a shrine-tomb of the descendants of Imams, who are directly related to Muhammad.
+The shrines are only for the descendants of Imams and they are not for the Imams themselves.
+The shrine-tombs are used as centers of Shi'i devotion and pilgrimage.
 They are believed to have miraculous properties and the ability to heal.
-Many of them are located in Iraq, Medina, India and Iran.
+Many of them are located in Iraq, Medina (Saudi Arabia), India and Iran.